How to pass the Idaho Insurance Licensing Exam

 Are questions grouped by category?

 Our students always want to know if the questions regarding indemnification (for example) are grouped together.
 No, questions and topics are randomly scrambled, but that never seems to be a problem for anyone.
+Take a look at the Idaho Pearson VUE Test Content Outline to see how many questions are pulled from each topic, for each exam.

 What insurance exams are given in Idaho and what do they cost?